 We are installing a state-of-the-art lighting system in the Dome of the Rock Masjid, the majestic golden-domed structure which sits at the centre of the Blessed Masjid Al-Aqsa complex.
 This is believed to be the exact place where the Prophet (saw) ascended through the skies on Al-Isra wal-Mi'raj and it is an incredibly special place.

 By illuminating the Dome of the Rock, we are not only carrying on the legacy of renovating Masjid Al-Aqsa.
 We are also earning the reward of praying in Masjid Al-Aqsa itself!
 This is a beautiful Sadaqah Jariyah, an unmissable opportunity to invest in our akhirah and a gift of hope from Allah to us.

-Because it is mentioned in the Qur'an, this olive oil is considered priceless and is never sold.
+Because Allah swears by these olives [The Noble Qur'an 95:1], this olive oil is considered priceless and is never sold.
 It is always gifted, mostly to the poor families who live in sacred Jerusalem.
 Alhamdulillah, we have been given the opportunity to gift this oil to our generous donors - but we only have a limited supply!